larry-robotics/elkodon/README.md

 ## Introduction

-Welcome to Elkodon, the efficient, and ultra-low latency inter-process communication middleware.
+Welcome to Iceoryx2, the efficient, and ultra-low latency inter-process communication middleware.
 This library is designed to provide you with fast and reliable zero-copy and lock-free inter-process communication mechanisms.

-Elkodon is all about providing a seamless experience for inter-process communication, featuring versatile messaging patterns.
-Whether you're diving into publish-subscribe, events, or the promise of upcoming features like request-response, pipelines, and blackboard, Elkodon has you covered.
+Iceoryx2 is all about providing a seamless experience for inter-process communication, featuring versatile messaging patterns.
+Whether you're diving into publish-subscribe, events, or the promise of upcoming features like request-response, pipelines, and blackboard, Iceoryx2 has you covered.

-One of the features of Elkodon is its consistently low transmission latency regardless of payload size, ensuring a predictable and reliable communication experience.
+One of the features of Iceoryx2 is its consistently low transmission latency regardless of payload size, ensuring a predictable and reliable communication experience.

-Elkodon's origins can be traced back to [iceoryx](https://github.com/eclipse-iceoryx/iceoryx).
-By overcoming past technical debts and refining the architecture, Elkodon enables the modularity we've always desired.
+Iceoryx2's origins can be traced back to [iceoryx](https://github.com/eclipse-iceoryx/iceoryx).
+By overcoming past technical debts and refining the architecture, Iceoryx2 enables the modularity we've always desired.

-In the near future, Elkodon is poised to support at least the same feature set and platforms as [iceoryx](https://github.com/eclipse-iceoryx/iceoryx), ensuring a seamless transition and offering enhanced capabilities for your inter-process communication needs.
-So, if you're looking for lightning-fast, cross-platform communication that doesn't compromise on performance or modularity, Elkodon is your answer.
+In the near future, Iceoryx2 is poised to support at least the same feature set and platforms as [iceoryx](https://github.com/eclipse-iceoryx/iceoryx), ensuring a seamless transition and offering enhanced capabilities for your inter-process communication needs.
+So, if you're looking for lightning-fast, cross-platform communication that doesn't compromise on performance or modularity, Iceoryx2 is your answer.

 ## Performance